Will a Bad Shift Solenoid Throw a Code? (Answered!)

 What Are The Symptoms Of a Bad Shift Solenoid?

 The purpose of the shift solenoids is to open up and allow fluid to pass through the valve body.
 The channels inside the valve body lead to the automatic transmission, the pressurized clutch packs, and bands to activate specific gear changes.
-These solenoids get activated by the transmission control module depending on the vehicle’s speed sensors and others.

 The location of the shift solenoids will typically be underneath the transmission oil pan around the valve body.